Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

-$p^{\uparrow}+p$ collisions were initiated at IP2 at systematically different times in stores during the 2011 run to assess the impact of a third collision point on operations.
+Polarized proton collisions (i.e., $p^{\uparrow}+p^{\uparrow}$) were initiated at IP2 at systematically different times in stores during the 2011 run to assess the impact on operations.
+An automated procedure for bringing A$_N$DY into collisions was developed, and as it was repeatedly demonstrated, it can be done without significant impact on the beam lifetime and luminosities at other interaction points.
 The colliding beam luminosity at IP2 was measured by the vernier scan technique and resulted in $\sigma$=0.94$\pm$0.08 mb for the effective cross section of coincidences between the ZDC modules which were used to continuously monitor the luminosity.
-Results reported here were from 6.5 pb$^{-1}$ of integrated luminosity during the 2011 run at $\sqrt{s}$=500 GeV and 2.5 pb$^{-1}$ of integrated luminosity during the 2012 run at $\sqrt{s}=510$ GeV.
+The $A_N$ results reported here were from 6.5 pb$^{-1}$ of integrated luminosity during the 2011 run at $\sqrt{s}=500\,$GeV.
+For the jet cross section, we used 2.5 pb$^{-1}$ of integrated luminosity accumulated during the 2012 run at $\sqrt{s}=510\,$GeV, since a possibility to move ECal modules away from the beam pipe in that run provided an unobstructed view of the HCal.
 The polarization of each beam was measured by a relative polarimeter at several times in each fill.
-The relative polarimeter was calibrated from measurements from an absolute polarimeter, resulting in 0.526$\pm$0.027 (0.511$\pm$0.028) \cite{polarization} for the average beam polarization for our jets at $x_F>0$ ($x_F<0$) in the 2011 run.
+The relative polarimeter was calibrated from measurements from an absolute polarimeter, resulting in the average polarization $P_{beam}$=0.526$\pm$0.027 for the Blue beam used in the jet $A_N$ measurements at $x_F>0$ in the run 2011.
+The Yellow beam polarization for the jet $A_N$ at $x_F<0$ was $P_{beam}$=0.511$\pm$0.028~\cite{polarization}.

-The data by A$_N$DY is from 32-channel 70 MHz flash analog-to-digital (ADC) converters with 0.25 pC/count sensitivity and noise levels $<0.25$ pC.
-Online pedestal corrections were made on board by field-programmable gate arrays (FPGA).
-Pedestal-corrected ADC counts were then analyzed by the FPGA to derive an event trigger.
-The majority of the data were from our jet trigger that summed the ADC response from each HCal module, excluding the outer two perimeters of cells.
-This trigger is sensitive to electromagnetic (EM) and charged hadron fragments of jets.
-Events were also acquired from a minimum-bias trigger that required minimum charge from any element of the annular BBC that faced each beam, sometimes with a collision vertex requirement, where the vertex is reconstructed by the FPGA from time-difference measurements.
-Some events were acquired when either ZDC crossed threshold as a way to tune bunch-crossing scalers used to monitor luminosity and the polarization of colliding beams.
+The data by A$_N$DY is from 32-channel 70 MHz flash analog-to-digital (ADC) converters with 0.25 pC/count sensitivity and noise levels $<\,$0.25~pC.
+Online pedestal corrections were made.
+Pedestal-corrected ADC counts were then analyzed by field-programmable gate arrays (FPGA) to derive an event trigger.
+The majority of the data were from a jet trigger that summed the ADC response from each HCal module, excluding the outer two perimeters of cells.
+This trigger is sensitive to electromagnetic (EM) and hadronic fragments of jets.
+Events were also acquired from a minimum-bias trigger that required minimum charge (approximately half that from a minimum-ionizing particle) from any element of the annular BBC that faced each beam, sometimes with a collision vertex requirement, where the vertex is reconstructed by the FPGA from the measured time difference between the two BBC annuli.
+Some events were acquired when either ZDC crossed threshold as a way to tune bunch-crossing scalers used to monitor luminosity as well as the polarization of colliding beams.